-I strongly believe that any functional pottery must be a thing of beauty that you can leave out on display and have ready to hand for daily use.
-I want it to be tactile, and so I take care with my glazing and surface features.
+I strongly believe that any functional pottery must be a thing of beauty that you can leave out on display and yet have ready to hand for daily use.

 I am never happier than when I am in my studio making and creating.